eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 **Proof:** By Theorem \ref{profitable-cycles}, these are the only two strictly $f$-improving edges in the entire deviation graph for this coalition.
 Any profitable path must contain at least one strictly improving step, and that step must be one of these two. $\square$
 {% endproof %}

-So a state admits a profitable complex manipulation if and only if it can reach $G_1$ or $G_2$ without ever crossing a strictly improving edge first--that is, we are really asking which states are *ancestors* of a gate, not which states a gate can reach.
+So a state admits a profitable complex manipulation if and only if it can reach $G_1$ or $G_2$ without starting at a preferable outcome--that is, we are really asking which states are *ancestors* of a gate (that have the same or a worse outcome), not which states a gate can reach.

 > **Theorem:** For $n=3$ and a fixed coalition $A\succ B\succ C$, exactly six of the 48 states admit a profitable complex manipulation: the four states of the burial chain
 >